UiT The Arctic University of Norway, Faculty of Science and Technology / Department of Mathematics and Statistics

 Your application must include:

-• Three references, preferably including the master thesis supervisor
+- Three references with contact information, preferably including the master thesis supervisor

 All documentation to be considered must be in a Scandinavian language or English.
 Diplomas and transcripts must also be submitted in the original language, if not in English or Scandinavian.
 If English proficiency is not documented in the application, it must be documented before starting in the position.
 We only accept applications and documentation sent via Jobbnorge within the application deadline.